antonfirsov/docs/2017/03-Mar/week4/2017-03-28-week-in-dotnet.md

 Package of the week: JSON.NET 10
 --------------------------------

 [I've featured JSON.NET before](https://blogs.msdn.microsoft.com/dotnet/2016/01/12/the-week-in-net-1122016/), and [it's the #1 package on NuGet](https://www.nuget.org/packages) with more than 50 million downloads.
-[Version 10 is out](http://james.newtonking.com/archive/2017/03/21/json-net-10-0-release-1-async-performance-documentation-and-more), however, with new features that make it a particularly exciting release.
+[Version 10 is out](http://james.newtonking.com/archive/2017/03/21/json-net-10-0-release-1-async-performance-documentation-and-more), with new features that make it a particularly exciting release.
 Specifically, the library now has full `async` support.

 ```csharp
 JArray largeJson;